aditya1ojha/STUSEC/README.md

-#STUSEC
+# STUSEC

 The hardware programming is done using Arduino.
-The software part is coded using React.js and Firebase.
+The software part is programmed using React.js and Firebase.